Broomfields, Bradford: Chapels, churches and schools

 In 1868 the Ripley Ville school was opened.
 Financed by Henry Ripley as part of his "model village" of Ripley Ville, it was run by the non denominational British and Foreign School Society.
 The school buildings were design by Andrews and Pepper.
 The CofE Church of St Bartholomew's in Ripley Ville with 740 sittings opened in 1872.
 The architects were T.H and F Healey, who also designed Our Lady and St James Church in Worsbrough.
 It was the last church of the "Ten churches building campaign" of the Bradford Church Building Society.

 In 1880 the Bradford School Board commenced building a large group of schools in Usher Street.
 They are still in use.

 In 1873 Rev Cannon Motler of the RC church of St Mary's Stott Hill built St Ann's School on a site between Guy Street and Edwards Street.
 This was the centre of an Irish population in Broomfields of about 2,500.
 The school soon had 650 pupils.
 In 1881 the district of Broomfields was separated from St Mary's.
 In 1882 the rector, Rev A. Puissant built a presbytery on the same site.
-St Anns church was built 1889–90.
+St Ann's church was built 1889–90.
 The architect of all three buildings was Mr. Edward Simpson.
 The buildings form a most pleasing architectural group.
 (See Fig 16.3).
-St Anns proved to be the last example of church and school building in Broomfields.
+St Ann's proved to be the last example of church and school building in Broomfields.